Glendale Workplace Discrimination Lawyer

 Discrimination occurs when an employer makes hiring, firing, or other job-related decisions based on an employee’s protected characteristics.
 For example, if an employer needs to eliminate a position and has the choice of firing one of two employees, they cannot base this decision on either employee’s protected characteristics, such as their respective races, religions, or other protected qualities.

-Discrimination claims filed in Glendale, CA, also pertain to the hiring process.
-If you believe a prospective employer denied your application on a discriminatory basis, proving this may be difficult, but it is not necessarily impossible with the right attorney on your side.
 Similarly, if you believe you were fired for a discriminatory reason, it may seem like California’s at-will employment law provides your employer with the legal shield they need to mask their true intentions.
 But, again, the right attorney can help you prove the truth of the situation and hold the employer appropriately accountable.

 FAQs on Navigating Your Claim With Confidence